 Aca-Media is a monthly podcast that presents an academic perspective on media.
 Hosts Christine Becker and Michael Kackman explore current scholarship, issues in the media industries, questions in pedagogy and professional development, and events in the world of media studies.
-Aca-Media is sponsored by Cinema Journal, the official journal of the Society for Cinema and Media Studies, and has been funded in part by the Institute for Scholarship in the Liberal Arts at the University of Notre Dame.
-You can contact the show at firstname.lastname@example.org, join our Facebook group, and follow us on Twitter at @aca_media.
+Aca-Media is sponsored by The Journal of Cinema and Media Studies (JCMS), the official journal of the Society for Cinema and Media Studies, and has been funded in part by the Institute for Scholarship in the Liberal Arts at the University of Notre Dame and the Communication Department at Denison University.
+You can contact the show at email@example.com, join our Facebook group, and follow us on Twitter at @aca_media.

 CHRISTINE BECKER, CO-HOST AND CO-PRODUCER

 Christine Becker (pictured here with Laura Mulvey) teaches film and television history and critical analysis in the Department of Film, Television, and Theatre at the University of Notre Dame and has completed a book detailing the involvement of Hollywood film stars on television during the 1950s entitled It’s the Pictures That Got Small, which was published in 2009 by Wesleyan University Press and won the Michael Nelson Prize for Work in Media and History from the International Association for Media and History in 2011.
 She is currently working on a research project comparing contemporary British and American television.
 She also operates a TV news blog called News For TV Majors and can be found on Twitter at @crsbecker.